HiT-T/Space-Invaders/README.md

 - **Event Handling**: Keyboard events are captured to control the player's spaceship movements and actions, providing an interactive gaming experience.

+- **Pub-Sub Pattern**: Use `EventEmitter` class to let game objects subscribe an message, and send the message when the corresponding event is captured, enhancing modularity and scalability.

 - **Collision Detection**: The game includes logic to detect collisions between lasers and enemies, as well as between enemies and the player, enabling appropriate responses like scoring points or losing lives.

 - **Asset Management**: Images and other assets are preloaded to ensure efficient rendering during gameplay.